ksimir/gke-demo/README.md

 $ kubectl create -f web-svc.yml
 ```

-## Check that the Pods and Services are created
+## Check that the Deployments and Services are created
 ```
 kubectl get deployments
 kubectl get svc